-8. Why is a loan taken from the bank to purchase real estate?

-To lease or sell to make profit on appreciated property price.

-9. Name the two types of insurances?

-Life Insurance and Non-life or general insurance

-10. Which insurance product offers financial protection for 15-20 years?

-Term Insurance

-11. What is the benefit of taking an endowment policy?

-It offers the dual benefit of investment and insurance.
+- 7. Why is a loan taken from the bank to purchase real estate?
+To lease or sell to make profit on appreciated property price. - 8.
+Name the two types of insurances?
+Life Insurance and Non-life or general insurance - 9.
+Which insurance product offers financial protection for 15-20 years?
+Term Insurance - 10.
+What is the benefit of taking an endowment policy?
+It offers the dual benefit of investment and insurance. - 11.
+Mr. Das gets monthly return on one of his insurance policies.
+Name the policy?
+Money Back Life Insurance

 12. What are the two benefits of a Whole Life Insurance?

-It offers the dual benefit of investment and insurance

-13. Which policy covers loss or damage of goods during transit?
+It offers the dual benefit of investment and insurance 13.
+Which policy covers loss or damage of goods during transit?
+Marine Insurance 14.
+After what duration is the income tax levied?
+One financial year 15.
+What is long term capital gain tax?

-Marine Insurance

-14. After what duration is the income tax levied?

-One financial year

-15. What is long term capital gain tax?

 It is the tax payable for investments held for more than 36 months.
 16. Name the tax that is added while buying shares?

-Securities Transaction Tax

-17. What is the source of corporate tax?
+Securities Transaction Tax 17.
+What is the source of corporate tax?
 The revenue earned by a company.
 18. Name the tax whose amount is decided by the state?

-VAT or Value Added Tax

-19. You have bought a T.V.
+VAT or Value Added Tax 19.
+You have bought a T.V.
 What tax will you pay?

-Sales Tax

-20. What is the difference between custom duty and OCTROI?
+Sales Tax 20.
+What is the difference between custom duty and OCTROI?
 Custom duty is the charges payable when importing or purchasing goods from another country.
 OCTROI is levied on goods that cross borders within India.

-UNIT 5.3.5: Online Banking, NEFT, RTGS, etc.
+UNIT 7.3.5: Online Banking, NEFT, RTGS, etc.